 Daughter Rachel Jane Mosser (1917-1998) was born on May 11, 1917 in Hendricks, Tucker County, WV.
 She grew up in Cumberland, Allegany County, MD.
 She was joined in marriage twice in her lifetime.
 Her first spouse was Oliver Brainard Young Jr. (June 19, 1909-1966), a Detroit native and the son of Oliver Brainard and Lydia Irene (Cowell) Young Sr. The couple tied the knot in Washington, DC on July 9, 1936.
 They bore several children, one of whom sadly died at birth in 1937.
 Oliver was a civil engineer, employed by the Bureau of Labor.
 When the federal census enumeration was made in 1940, the family lived in Arlington, VA, with Rachel employed as a stenographer for the federal government.
 Their address during the World War II years was at 346 North Glebe Road.
 Grief cascaded over the family when Oliver was stricken with a heart attack and passed into eternity in Arlington in 1966.
 After a period of five years as a widow, on July 19, 1971, she wedded a second time to Forrest Robert Nagley (March 15, 1904- ? ), son of Moody C. and Clyda Noble (Shaw) Nagley.
 Their nuptials were held at the United Methodist Church of Arlington.
 She died in West Virginia on Aug.
 18, 1998.
 Her remains were transported to Arlington to rest with her first husband in Columbia Gardens Cemetery.

 Son Richard Huggins Mosser (1922-2014) was born on July 8, 1922 in Hendricks, Tucker County, WV.
 As a boy, he moved with his widowed mother to Cumberland, Allegany County, MD and then again with her to Washington, DC.
 Circa 1942, he earned a living working for Gulf Oil Corporation located at the corner of Wisconsin Avenue and Q Streets Northwest.
 He joined the U.S. Army during World War II and was placed in the 17th Airborne, a paratroop infantryman's division.
 His unit landed in England in December 1944 and saw action at the Battle of the Bulge.
-He received a Purple Heart medal as well as the Bronze Star.
-After the war, on April 26, 1947, he married Mary Anne Fierravanti ( ? - ? ).
+He was wounded or injured at some point and received a Purple Heart medal as well as the Bronze Star.
+After the war, on April 26, 1947, he entered into marriage with Mary Anne Fierravanti ( ? - ? ).
 The couple produced two sons, Glenn Mosser and Edward Mosser.
 The Mossers eventually located in Waynesboro, PA.
 Richard enjoyed golfing, gardening, horse races and slot machines.
 At the age of 91, Richard passed away on April 16, 2014.
 An obituary was printed in the Waynesboro Record Herald.

 ~ Son Glen "Elwood" Huggins ~